LeanneCodes/Home-ish/README.md

 Bugs | Ideal Solution
 -------- | --------
 On the product detail page, users are limited to add 50 of each product to their shopping cart.
 This works perfectly fine.
 However, the user can override this and add more than 50 on the shopping cart page.
 After implementing the revised code suggested by Code Institute, the user can extend past the JavaScript limit and add a quantity greater than 50 by manually typing in the value. | Ideally the limit would be enforced on the shopping cart page, but for now, this is currently not in place.
+Décor images are not displaying on some mobile devices, specifically iPhone.
+On inspect, the mobile device shows the images accurately. | Ideally the images would render on all smartphones, as users are liekly to shop and browse on their phone over desktop.

 ## Deployment
 <details>